Traditional Chinese Medicine

 Acupuncture is the use of sterile, thin, delicate needles placed strategically to stimulate the body into its own natural balance.
-This therapy has been used for thousands of years all over the world.
+This therapy has been used to effectively treat the whole person for thousands of years all over the world.

-I focus on areas around the head, the elbows on down, and the knees on down to effect balance and healing all over the body.
+I focus on areas around the head, and the elbows and knees on down to effect balance and healing all over the body.
 You will usually need repeated treatments to improve your health.
 If you have chronic pain or disease, this may be an ongoing therapy to improve your quality of life.

 - Initial visit: $120 (please arrive 15 minutes early to complete health forms)